 If you live with others and are sick you should stay in a separate bedroom and use a separate bathroom if possible.
 You’ll need to avoid other common areas as well to prevent spreading COVID-19 to others.

-If you live in close quarters and don’t have multiple bathrooms or even a space to avoid others, James Merlino, MD, Chief Clinical Transformation Officer, recommends the following.

-Create as much air circulation as possible in your home by opening windows, if it’s warm enough outside to do so.
+If you live in close quarters and don’t have multiple bathrooms or even a space for a person who is sick to avoid others, James Merlino, MD, Chief Clinical Transformation Officer, recommends creating as much air circulation as possible in your home by opening windows (if it’s warm enough outside to do so).

-“If you have to be in close proximity to the person who is sick, you can all wear masks,” Dr. Merlino says.
+“If you have to be in close proximity to the person who is sick, everyone should wear masks,” Dr. Merlino says.
 “But trying to keep people separated as much as possible is the best thing you can do.”

 And of course, stay on top of hand hygiene and disinfect your space.